Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Preliminaries on the constant rank theorem

 \subsection{Uniqueness and connected component of solutions}

 Given $\sigma>0$, it is unfortunately unknown whether the set of ground states

 is connected, a pivotal property to perform the final continuity argument.
-As mentioned in the Introduction, and as we show now in Proposition \ref{corol_uniq}, connectedness is certainly true when in the previous set we restrict $q$ to be sufficiently near $1$.
-We can then resort to a degree argument to construct from there the seeked connected component.
+As mentioned in the Introduction, and as we show now in Proposition \ref{corol_uniq}, connectedness is certainly true when in the previous set we restrict $q$ to be sufficiently close to $1$.
+We can then resort to a degree argument to construct from there the sought connected component.

 The following uniqueness result has been proved in \cite{DGP99} when $\Omega$ is symmetric.
 With the same argument and with Proposition \ref{prop_conv_eigenf} at hand, we can remove the symmetry assumption.